You deserve more of a voice in Congress. Together, we can build a better way.

 Here I show how the United States functions as a top-down political economy, how liquid democracy offers an alternative, and how this can improve the public space for everyone.

-Many Americans criticize our two-party system.
-But how specifically could we address it?
+Many Americans are fed up with our two-party system.
+But what can we do about it?
 Is it written in law?

 American voting goes back to 1776.
 Today it hasn't changed much.
 We still go to a polling center.
 Pony Express is now USPS.
 People still tally up all the votes by hand.